CNES/shareloc/docs/source/user_manual_functions.rst

 Rectification Grid Computation
 ==============================

-:term:`rectification` or stereo-rectification refers to the image transformation in epipolar geometry.
+:term:`Rectification` or stereo-rectification refers to the image transformation in epipolar geometry.

 A rectification grid is a displacement grid used to resample sensor gemetry to epipolar one.
 Shareloc rectification grids respects OTB convention for displacement grids.

 To generate the images in epipolar geometry from the grids computed by shareloc and the original images, one can refer to the Orfeo Toolbox documentation `here <https://www.orfeo-toolbox.org/CookBook/recipes/stereo.html#resample-images-in-epipolar-geometry>`_ .
 Algorithm details can be found in reference below.

 .. code-block:: bash